PrefectHQ/prefect/docs/orchestration/faq/faq.md

 1. You could set up some log aggregation service to send Dask worker logs for debugging.
 2. You can view the worker logs directly.

-### [REVIEW] Is there an equivalent to Airflow sensors in Prefect?
+### Is there an equivalent to Airflow sensors in Prefect?
 How do I trigger event-driven workflows?

 Overall, there are a couple of ways how you could tackle it: